Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Calibration of the relation

 The SZ signal is estimated within a sphere of radius $\Rvy$ centred on the position of the X-ray peak, as detailed in e.g., \citet[][]{planck2011-5.2b}.
-The re-extraction procedure uses Matched Multi-Filters (MMF) and assumes that the ICM pressure follows the universal profile shape derived by \citet{arn10} from the combination of the \rexcess\ sample with simulations.
+The re-extraction procedure uses matched multi-filters (MMF) and assumes that the ICM pressure follows the universal profile shape derived by \citet{arn10} from the combination of the \rexcess\ sample with simulations.
+The extraction is undertaken on the 15.5 month \planck\ survey data set, and so statistical precision on the SZ signal is improved with respect to previously-published values.
 The uncertainty on $\Yv$ includes statistical uncertainties on the SZ signal derived from the MMF, plus the statistical uncertainty on the aperture $\Rvy$.
 The latter uncertainty is negligible compared to the statistical error on the SZ signal.
 The resulting relation for these 71 clusters from the cosmological sample is

 This agrees within $1\sigma$ with the results from the sample of 62 clusters from the ESZ sample with archival \xmm\ data published in \citet{planck2011-5.2b}.
 The slope and normalization are determined at slightly higher precision, due to the better quality SZ data.
 The derived intrinsic scatter (Table~\ref{tab:ym}) is significantly smaller.
 This is a consequence of: a more robust treatment of statistical uncertainties; propagation of gas mass profile uncertainties in the $\YX$ error budget; and, to a lesser extent, the propagation of $\Rvy$ uncertainties to $\YSZ$ estimates.